 Apollo (Apptronik)

-Apptronik’s Apollo cans carry up to 55 pounds and is designed to function in plants and warehouses and may expand into industries like retail and construction.
+Apptronik’s Apollo can carry up to 55 pounds and is designed to function in plants and warehouses and may expand into industries like retail and construction.
 An impact zone allows the robot to stop its motion when detecting nearby moving objects while swappable batteries that last four hours each keep Apollo productive.
-As part of a pilot program, Apptronik has partnered with Mercedes-Benz to explore how Apollo can automate various manual tasks.
+In 2024, Apptronik partnered with Mercedes-Benz to explore how Apollo can automate various manual tasks.
+And the company is primed to expand its production of Apollo, thanks to a $350 million funding round.

 Atlas (Boston Dynamics)

 Atlas is a leaping, backflipping humanoid robot designed by Boston Dynamics that uses depth sensors for real-time perception and model-predictive control technology to improve motion.
 Built with 3D-printed parts, Atlas is used by company roboticists as a research and design tool to increase human-like agility and coordination.
-The company’s newest electric version of Atlas has shown much promise, putting its power on full display by doing push-ups.
+Boston Dynamics’ newest electric version of Atlas has shown much promise, and the company plans to improve the robot’s reinforcement learning through a partnership with the Robotics & AI Institute.

 Beomni (Beyond Imagination)